Paulo Sérgio (footballer, born 1968): Middle East

-In June 2016, Paulo Sérgio was hired at Dibba Al-Fujairah Club.
-He was dismissed on 10 December, after taking five points with no wins in the first 11 UAE Pro-League matches of the season and immediately following an 8–0 loss to Al-Wasl FC.
+In June 2016, Paulo Sérgio was hired at Dibba Al-Fujairah.
+He was dismissed on 10 December, after taking five points with no wins in the first 11 UAE Pro-League matches of the season and immediately following an 8–0 loss to Al-Wasl.

-Remaining in the Middle East, Paulo Sérgio signed a one-year deal with Sanat Naft Abadan F.C. in June 2018.
-He took the team to eighth in the Iran Pro League, and at the end of the campaign was hired by Al Taawoun FC in Saudi Arabia; he blamed U.S. sanctions against Iran for making his previous job difficult.
+Remaining in the Middle East, Paulo Sérgio signed a one-year deal with Sanat Naft in June 2018.
+He took the team to eighth in the Iran Pro League, and at the end of the campaign was hired by Al Taawoun in Saudi Arabia; he blamed U.S. sanctions against Iran for making his previous job difficult.

 Paulo Sérgio left the club shortly before the end of 2019, with the team in sixth place – the holders had also been eliminated from the last 16 of the Kings Cup by Abha Club.

 Portimonense

-In February 2020, Paulo Sérgio became the second manager of second-from-bottom Portimonense S.C. in the Portuguese top-tier campaign.
+In February 2020, Paulo Sérgio became the second manager of second-from-bottom Portimonense in the Portuguese top-tier campaign.
 Though he improved their performance, earning himself the Manager of the Month award for June, the Algarve team were relegated on the final day; he voted to stay with them even before they were restored to the league as a result of Vitória de Setúbal's irregularities.

 After finishing in 14th and 13th place, Paulo Sérgio signed a new contract in May 2022, tying him to Portimonense until 2024 in the aim of qualifying for European competition.
+On 3 June 2024, however, following their relegation in the playoffs with a 4–2 aggregate loss to newly formed AVS, he resigned.

+Al-Okhdood

+Paulo Sérgio returned to Saudi Arabia on 2 March 2025, being appointed head coach of Al-Okhdood on a deal until the end of the top-division season.